The following new meeting toolkit information will help guide you through the process of starting a new OA meeting.

 Register your meeting.
 Visit OA.org to complete the Overeaters Anonymous World Service Organization (WSO) Add a Meeting WSO agreement and form.

 Contact Unity Intergroup.
 Use the Contact Us feature to let Intergroup know about your meeting, so we can add it to the meeting list and announce it in the newsletter.
 You can also request start-up funds by attending the monthly Intergroup meetings.

 Open a checking account.
-Open an account at a bank of your choosing so you deposit 7th Tradition donations.
+Open an account at a bank of your choosing where you can deposit 7th Tradition contributions.
 Once you have built up a small reserve, you can make 7th Tradition contributions to Unity Intergroup , Region 4, and WSO.
 Your meeting can decide how much to distribute to each entity.

 Get the word out.
 Create a flyer to post at local community centers, libraries and the location of your meeting.
 If it’s at a church or synagogue, ask whether you can post an announcement in their bulletin.

 Create a Leader’s Guide.
 Put together a binder with a script for the leader and readings for members.
 Check out the WSO Group Support page to find documents for different meeting formats, WSO 7th Tradition forms and more.